 Despite his greed, the leprechaun knows how to be grateful and does not hesitate to offer his homemade whiskey to people who are generous with him.
 Unfortunately, humans, whom the leprechaun avoids, have a hard time keeping up with him (it must be said that this leprechaun is a good drinker: you need a strong stomach to compete with them!)

 He would keep at his disposal in two leather purses, a 1 shilling and a gold coin for bribes.

-He would also be the guardian of cauldrons full of gold coins because in addition to being a cobbler, he would also be the banker of the small world.
-He is therefore suspicious of humans, whom he knows to be greedy and foolish, because he fears for his treasures.
+He would also be the keeper of pot of gold coins because in addition to being a cobbler, he would also be the banker of the small world.
+He is distrustful of humans, whom he knows to be greedy and foolish, because he fears for his treasures.

-The legend advises you not to let him out of your sight: a single blink from you would be enough for the Leprechaun to disappear from your sight as if by magic!
+The legend advises you not to let him out of your sight: a single blink of your eye would be enough for the Leprechaun to disappear from your sight as if by magic!

 Very difficult to see, a website had the crazy idea to install webcams in order to better detect them.
 Don’t hesitate to try your luck!